fogus/spiel/pyramidenspiel/initiative/README.markdown

  1. Place three markers onto a table.
 The markers can be anything, but should be in a row between the players
- 2. Roll the pyramid die as above and draw
+ 2. Roll the pyramid die as above and draw a given size blindly from some sort of sack or other opaque container
+ 3. You must then place the drawn pyramid next to one of the three markers
+ 4. The next player can either take all of the pyramids next to a marker, or draw blindly from the bag as specified the the roll of the pyramid die
+ 5. If a player takes the pyramids from a marker row that row is closed, but the other player can continue to roll, draw and place

   [Pew Pew, Die]: http://icehousegames.org/wiki/index.php?title=PewPewDie